magma/magma/docs/readmes/lte/access_service_restrictions.md

 Magma also supports a zone code based service area restriction in federated LTE deployments.
 To utilize this service restriction, network operators need to configure the following:

-- An HSS with up to 10 Regional Restriction Zone Codes for each subscriber
+- HSS side: Up to 10 Regional Restriction Zone Codes for each subscriber.
-- Magma with mapping between zone codes and lists of tracking area codes (TACs)
+- Magma side: Mapping between zone codes and lists of tracking area codes (TACs).

 If the HSS does not provide any zone code in Update Location Answer for a subscriber, then no tracking area restriction is applied for the subscriber as the default behavior.
 On the other hand, if HSS provides a list of zone codes in Update Location Answer, then a subscriber can attain service only when it is currently located in a cell with TAC included in one of the HSS provided zone codes for the subscriber.